Randy Grossman: College career

-NFL career
+Professional career

 Grossman joined the Steelers as an undrafted free agent in 1974, wearing number 84.
 He showed his skill when he caught a crucial touchdown pass from Terry Bradshaw early in Super Bowl X. In 1976, they drafted tight end Bennie Cunningham, behind whom Grossman played for two years, until the 1978 season when Cunningham was injured.
 Undersized and underweight, Grossman stepped up to the position and had a prolific season.
 In just 10 starts, Grossman had a career-high 37 receptions (the most by a Steeler tight end in 12 years) for 448 yards and 1 touchdown, and contributed to the Steelers Super Bowl XIII win.
 Grossman would play 3 more years with the Steelers before retiring, earning 4 Super Bowl rings for Super Bowl IX, Super Bowl X, Super Bowl XIII, and Super Bowl XIV.
 Grossman said that his nickname of "The Rabbi" referred to his Jewish ancestry and came from Dwight White, who was the authority for assigning such titles to the Steelers.
 He also said he never faced any anti-Semitism during his career, because "in sports -- in my era and currently -- it really is the great melting pot," he said.
 "If you 'bring game,' you're fine.
 If you're an imposter, then they'll run you out regardless of what your religious preferences are or ethnic background is.
 It was obviously different in the '60s, '50s, '40s, but from the time that I've been involved, it's been completely open and purely performance-based acceptance or non-acceptance."

 Steelers President Dan Rooney said of Grossman: "Randy Grossman was one of those guys who was never viewed as one of the superstars, but he did everything you asked him.
 He caught the big touchdown pass in the Super Bowl.
 He was one of those guys who got you the first down when he would go in and play.
 He was just a real good competitor who really proved his value.
 He was just a good team man."
-Steelers Director of Personnel Art Rooney, Jr., said that Grossman's hands were "the best", and that "he caught whatever was near him".
+Steelers Director of Personnel Art Rooney Jr., said that Grossman's hands were "the best", and that "he caught whatever was near him".